NuclearQuads/nuclearquads.github.io/setup.md

 - Set up the Pi to act as a wifi access point (good for practice, but maybe not for events)

 The default passwords are on the [Quick Reference](quicksheet.md) page.

-Run each block in [this file](pisetup.md) and check for errors as you go.
-If there are any errors, let me know so I can fix them, but also a quick google search should easily solve most of them.